Patrik-Alm/Patrik-Alm/README.md

 ## Hi there 👋

+My name is Patrik Alm and I have recently started to study programming, again.
+Last time was at Växjö university with ADA and this time at Lexicon in Växjö with the goal to be a fullstack developer with Java.

+First time programming was with a VIC 20 and the language BASIC, some time ago... 😄

 <!--
 **Patrik-Alm/Patrik-Alm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.